zmike/zmike.github.io/_posts/2021-07-29-the-update.md

 My birthday passed recently, so I gifted myself a couple weeks off from blogging.
 Feels good.

-For today, this is a lavapipe blog.
+For today, this is a Lavapipe blog.

 ## What's New With Lavapipe?
 Lots.